Cat-Ling/NoodleMat-DL/README.md

 This project is licensed under the 2-Clause BSD License.
 See the [LICENSE](LICENSE) file for details.

-## DMCA
+## If somebody has an issue
-No removal requests will be entertained.
+No removal requests will be entertained from a website/organization that indulges in piracy.
+Nice job tricking yt-dlp though.